IAQI/mattermost-docker/SETUP_GUIDE.md

 ## Prerequisites

+- order smallest VPS instance on Infomaniak
+- install public-keys to access the instance
+- Domain name pointing to your server (mm.iaqi.org)
+- Port 80 and 443 accessible from the internet (open these two ports up on the infomaniak management portal)

 - Ubuntu server with Docker and Docker Compose installed, following https://docs.docker.com/engine/install/ubuntu/
-- Domain name pointing to your server (mattermost.iaqi.org)
-- Port 80 and 443 accessible from the internet (open these two ports up on the infomaniak management portal)

 ## Initial Setup